 “For where two or three are gathered together in my name, there am I in the midst of them.” – Jesus Christ (Matthew 18: 20)

 There are many that feel their church is the “one true church.”
-But, what truly makes one a Christian?
+This leads individuals to ask, what makes one a “true Christian?”
 Is it the church they attend?
-It is the books they read?
-It is the things they do or do not do?
+Is it the books they read?
+Is it the things they do or do not do?

 Want to learn more about Christian Fellowship?
 Email us: firstname.lastname@example.org